Local SEO for Small Businesses

 You can use tools like Yext to identify which local listings your business is showing up in and correct any mistakes you find.

-Appearing in as many relevant local citations as possible will send good local signals to Google that your website is a solution for related queries in the corresponding areas.
+Appearing in as many relevant local citations as possible will send good local signals to Google that your SMB is a solution for related queries in the corresponding areas.

 Don’t just shoot for the top listings though; city specific listings are important as well as the national or worldwide directories.